Smashwords and Draft2Digital or Amazon KDP Select?

 But then again, the reality is that Amazon is so dominant in today’s ebook market you have to be there.

-But the danger is always present of something going amiss, and then all your eggs are broken.
+But the danger of something going amiss is always present, and then all your eggs are broken.

 If you have a problem with any service or feature on Amazon KDP, be prepared for a long, frustrating wait.
 KDP help and customer service are not very good at all.